MCrossley86/Luma_v.1/README.md

 16. **Automated Logout Test Case**
     - Developed page object class for the logout "MyAccount".
-    - Created a test case "Test_003_Logout" to check that a user can logout.
+    - Created a test case "Test_003_Logout" to check that a user can log out.

 17. **Automated Login DDT Test Case**
     - Developed test class for Data-Driven Testing (DDT) login.